hungthai1401/resume/example/README.md

 - **Responsibilities**:
   - **Software Development**:
     - Collaborated with Stakeholder to gather and analyze business requirements, ensuring alignment with technical solutions.
-    - Integrate with third-party services.
+    - Designed APIs for features such as device registration, device management, and device tracking.
-    - Write clean, maintainable code and create unit tests for new features.
+    - Achieved **95%** test coverage through unit testing.
     - Successfully published the application on the Apple App Store and Google Play Store.
   - **DevOps Contributions**:
-    - Monitor system performance and availability, trace logs to identify and resolve issues.
+    - Set up monitoring and logging solutions to proactively detect and resolve issues.

 ---